sharkLoc/fqkit/README.md

-  subfq    subsample sequences from big fastq file [aliases: sample] select   select pair-end reads by read id trim     trim fastq reads by position filter   a simple filter for pair end fastq sqeuence range    print fastq records in a range search   search reads/motifs from fastq file
+  subfq    subsample sequences from big fastq file [aliases: sample] select   select pair-end reads by read id trim     trim fastq reads by position adapter  cut the adapter sequence on the reads filter   a simple filter for pair end fastq sqeuence range    print fastq records in a range search   search reads/motifs from fastq file